Understanding eye conditions related to diabetes

 The changes in blood sugar levels resulting from diabetes can affect the lens inside your eye, especially when diabetes is uncontrolled.
 This can result in blurring of vision which comes and goes across the day.
 This blurring may be one of the first symptoms of diabetes although it may also occur at any time when your diabetes is not well controlled.
 Once your diabetes is controlled most people find this variable blurring goes away.

 A cataract is a clouding of the lens of your eye, which causes the vision to become blurred or dim because light cannot pass easily to the back of your eye.
 This is a very common eye condition that often develops as we get older, but people with diabetes sometimes develop cataracts at an earlier age.
 An operation can remove the cloudy lens, which is usually replaced by a plastic lens, helping your eye to focus properly again.
 Your eye clinic will monitor a cataract if it is forming as part of your regular check up.
-We have a guide on “Understanding cataracts” if you would like more information.
+Visit our Cataracts page if you would like more information.

 Important points to remember